-Led by Waggonner & Ball, the design team brings together architects, landscape architects, urban designers, and engineers to provide an integrated approach to the development of a resilience strategy for Bridgeport.
+Led by WSP, the Resilient Bridgeport team brings together engineers, architects, landscape architects and urban designers to provide an integrated approach to the development of a resilience strategy for Bridgeport.

 Design team at work in 7 middle

-- Waggonner Ball Architecture / Environment is a design and planning practice based in New Orleans, located where the Mississippi River meets the Gulf of Mexico.
-Waggonner & Ball designs environments and transformational strategies, from civic buildings to innovative district and regional plans in the United States.
-Waggonner & Ball lead the Dutch/American team that created the Greater New Orleans Urban Water Plan, with which the New Orleans region is shifting from fighting the water that surrounds it towards “living with water.”
+- Waggonner Ball Architecture / Environment designs environments and transformational strategies, from civic buildings to innovative district and regional plans.
+WBAE lead the Dutch/American team that created the Greater New Orleans Urban Water Plan, with which the New Orleans region is shifting from fighting the water that surrounds it towards “living with water.”

 - Arcadis is a global engineering and design consultancy that provides expertise in hydraulic modeling, ecology, economic analysis, civil engineering, and infrastructure design.